m-dadej/m-dadej.github.io/_pages/data_viz.md

 ![](/images/data_viz/joy_div_plot_corona.svg)

 The one above should resemble Joy Division album cover.
-There is also an interesting anegdote about it - some random guy apparently made himself a t-shirt with it and send a picture of it to me :)
+There is also an interesting anegdote about it - some random guy apparently made himself a t-shirt with it and sent a picture of it to me :)

 ![](/images/data_viz/ridge_covid.svg)